emjin/ucsc-pynome/README.md

 print(Genome.list_genomes())
 ```

 It is also possible to download an entire genome or an entire chromosome from the browser.
-For example, the following code downloads the sequences of a list of mammals, excluding chromosomes such as chrUn_XXX.
+For example, the following code downloads the sequences of a list of mammals into a folder called "mammals", excluding chromosomes such as chrUn_XXX.

 ```
 mammals = ["bosTau9", "canFam4", "choHof1", "dasNov3", "dipOrd1", "echTel1"]